3-leaves-grass/MGTV-MLT/README.md

 ```
 ### Steps
 #### Step 1
-Download the test datasets of 11 languages(Russian,Indonesian,Japanese,French,Thai,English, Spanish,Vietnamese,Arabic,Korean,Malay) from [flores devtest](https://huggingface.co/datasets/openlanguagedata/flores_plus).
+Download the test datasets of 11 languages from [flores devtest](https://huggingface.co/datasets/openlanguagedata/flores_plus).
 The description of 11 languages in flores are following：

 | Code | Script | lang | file name |
 |------|--------|------|-------------------|